Context and Philosophy

 Alternatively, I question the phrase-centrism of dance technique classes.
 When the teaching occasion allows for it, I shift my lessons to a postmodern, modular research model.
 Each module centers around one research topic, unpacked by a number of embodied experiments that spur physical and verbal discourse.
 Over the course of a class session, anywhere between three to six modules may be studied.
 This model seeks to divorce our technical practice from a ballet-derivative progression, in search of new and mindful ways to engage Form.

-Mason Gross School of the Arts at Rutgers University: Part Time Lecturer of Ballet and Modern Dance Technique, Since Fall 2019.
+Mason Gross School of the Arts at Rutgers University.
 New Brunswick, New Jersey, US.

 - Company Classes and Workshops at New York Live Arts, 2016 to 2019.
 Manhattan, New York, US.